Reviews

 Aimed at emerging readers, these simple introductions to vehicular uses and working parts each begin with useful suggestions for parents and teachers guiding students.
 Brief sentences (“The robber goes in the back seat.
 The doors have no handles.
 The robber can’t get out.”) and… View →

-Cover: Grasshoppers
+Cover: Tanks

 Series Made Simple